 Just off the Blue Ridge Parkway and adjacent from Price Lake, Julian Price Campground is a great place to camp if your idea of fun involves getting out on the water.
 The campground has 185 campsites for both tent and RV campers.
 Of those sites, 185 are available on a first come, first served basis; the rest are reservable.
 The campground has flush toilets, showers, drinking water and a dump station, as well as both primitive and standard electric campsites.

 “There is a spot within the park to rent kayaks which was great.
 There is a hiking trail that goes around the lake.
 There’s also a trail that you can access from the park that leads to Hebron Rock Colony which is an incredible hiking trail.
-The trail follows a river with lots of great swimming holes and the rock colony is incredible.
 Awesome place to camp!” —The Dyrt camper Danielle L.

 Mount Mitchell State Park—one of the most popular tourist destinations near Linville, NC —has a small, quiet campground with nine non-electric tent-only sites.
 The campground is open May through October and has drinking water and flush toilets but no shower facilities.
 When the campground is full, many campers take to the trails and find a campsite in the forest.
 Trailside campgrounds are ample, but if you plan to make one home for the night make sure to register your vehicle with the park office before heading out.